 Google Voice pricing

-- Starter: $10 per user per month — max 10 users — for calls in the US and Canada, call forwarding, and voicemail transcriptions
+- Starter: $10 per user per month* for a maximum of 10 users, unlimited calls and texts in the US and Canada, call forwarding, and Google integrations

-- Standard: $20 per user per month for multi-level auto-attendants, ring groups, and ad-hoc call recording
+- Standard: $20 per user per month* to access on-demand call recordings, ring groups, and phone menus

-- Premier: $30 per user per month for automatic call recording and advanced reporting
+- Premier: $30 per user per month* to access automatic call recordings and advanced reporting

 3. FaceTime: Best free calling app for iOS users